City of Brampton Logo

 Download Terms of Reference for Area Plan

-Alternately, please refer to the City of Brampton Community Design Framework.
+Please refer to the City of Brampton Community Design Framework.

 A Community Energy Plan / Integrated Energy Plan is required to determine how energy will be used and supplied in a development proposal, focusing on ways to reduce energy demand, incorporate renewable energy sources, and improve overall energy efficiency.